North Macedonia Trip Cost: €30-150 or $34-172 a Day 2026

 - Bakery / street food: a burek (filled filo pie) or a slice runs about €1-2 - a full breakfast for pocket change.

-- Three-course dinner for two, mid-range: about 1,800 MKD (~€29).
+- Three-course dinner for two, mid-range: roughly €25-32 (1,500-2,000 MKD), same caveat.

 Plan on roughly €10-15 a day for food if you mix bakeries, market produce and the occasional kafana, or €20-35 if you eat in restaurants for lunch and dinner.
 The traditional dishes to seek out - tavče gravče (oven-baked beans), grilled kebapi, ajvar, šopska salad and a glass of Tikveš wine - are also the cheapest things on most menus.